 8.7.4.2 BAT frame format

-The Next TWT field is optionally present if the Next TWT Present field is set to 1 in the FC field.
+The Next TWT Info field is present if the Next TWT Info Present field is set to 1 in the FC field.
 Otherwise, it is not present in the BAT frame.
-The Next TWT field contains the next TWT value for the intended recipient of the frame given as the lowest six bytes of the TSF time for the next TWT .
-A value of 0 in this field means that the frame does not carry a Next TWT value.
+The Next TWT Info field contains a next TWT value for the intended recipient of the frame given as the lowest six bytes of the TSF time for the next TWT logically ANDed with the value 0xFFFFFFF8 and then added to the value of the TWT Identifier that corresponds to that Next TWT value.
+If the Next TWT Info Present field in the FC is equal to 1 and the 45 MSbits of the Next TWT Info subfield has a value of all zeroes, the transmitter does not currently have a Next TWT value available for transmission for the TWT indicated by the TWT Identifier corresponding to the value of the 3 LSbits of the Next TWT Info field.

 TGah editor: modify subclause 9.3.2.9 Ack procedure as shown: